theDavidCoen/LNURL-withdrawPOS/README.md

 **PIN/Biometric confirmation**
 <br>I think it's possible to add a PIN request to the LNURL-withdraw link, so the user's server asks the POS for a secret (the PIN) and gives an error if no secret/incorrect secret is provided.
 If the payer uses the app offline, this could require a Biometric confirmation and send the secret to the POS via NFC.
-<br>Cons: I believe if the secret is static, it could be saved by the malicious POS and used in t=2.
+<br>Cons: I believe if the secret is static, it could be saved by the malicious POS and used in t=n.
 To investigate.

 **Disposable links**
 <br>Disposable cards are widely adopted by fiat services, such as Revolut, for example, but also by Lightning services with fiat ramp, such as Moon.